sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 When you clicks on an **affected entity** in **Error details** page, you want to bring the affected record so that you can fix business failure by modifying previous changes right there.

-You can write a logic in JavaScript to handle the `affectedEntity` and then decide which action to call depends on which `@odata.type` is the `affectedEntity` and if there is no handler for an affected entity, app will display a toast message.
+You can write a logic in JavaScript to handle the `affectedEntity` and then decide which action to call depends on which `@odata.id` is the `affectedEntity` and if there is no handler for an affected entity, app will display a toast message.

 First, create a **Message Action** to display this toast message.